Zaid-Ajaj/Fable.Remoting/documentation/src/modeling-authentication.md

 # Modeling Authentication

-When it comes to web applications, authentication and authorization are usually implemented in terms of cookies and headers of requests and responses, this is not the case when using `Fable.Remoting` to implement security features because we are only using stateless pure functions and thus we need to "forget" about HTTP (headers/cookies/session state) when modeling authentication and authorization for our application.
+When it comes to web applications, authentication and authorization are usually implemented in terms of cookies and headers of requests and responses, this is not the case when using `Fable.Remoting` to implement security features.
+This is because we are only using stateless pure functions and thus we need to *"forget"* about HTTP (headers/cookies/session state) when modeling authentication and authorization for our application.

+> Note: the following modeling technique is the *recommended* implementation of auth when using Fable.Remoting.
+However, it is not the only way and it is still possible to use Http  mechanisms (headers/cookies) to secure your end points, see [Implicit Authentication](implicit-authentication.md).

-The following API models a book store interface with some of the functions requiring the user to be logged in.
-We use tokens to authenticate/authorize users:
+The following API models a book store interface with some of the functions requiring the user to be logged in and other functions to publicly available.
+We use stateless tokens that we pass around to authenticate or authorize the users:

 ```fs
 // Shared.fs